Welcome to today's edition of the Rush 24-7 podcast.

 Now you say, well, what was the attack on CNN?

-Well, they they uh when the cable television and the the voice you heard children are missing was Wolf Blitzer of uh of CNN.
+Well, cable television and the voice you heard children are missing was Wolf Blitzer of CNN.

-And in fact, if you turn on CNN, they have a nonstop graphic up flashing different pictures of uh of missing children uh and the phone number to call if you uh uh can unite these families.
+And in fact, if you turn on CNN, they have a nonstop graphic up flashing different pictures of missing children and the phone number to call if you can unite these families.

 I knew this would start.

-Uh and uh let's hope we get more of this, uh, if for no other reason than just the uh the fun of it.
+And let's hope we get more of this, if for no other reason than just the fun of it.

 Got an interesting Bill Salmon story today in the Washington Times.

-The uh the latest in a long line of disputes among local, state, and federal officials over Hurricane Katrina was defused yesterday when New Orleans mayor Ray Nagan called off reopening the city, although he cited another storm for his capitulation rather than federal officials' litany of concerns.
+The latest in a long line of disputes among local, state, and federal officials over Hurricane Katrina was diffused yesterday when New Orleans Mayor Ray Nagan called off reopening the city, although he cited another storm for his capitulation rather than federal officials' litany of concerns.

-The various level of government, levels of government have disagreed over when to call in federal troops, whether the entire operation should be federalized.
+The various levels of government have disagreed over when to call in federal troops, whether the entire operation should be federalized.

 They've also clashed over when and how to evacuate New Orleans and when to let residents return.

-Uh, President Bush said yesterday we share the goal of the mayor, but uh but we have concerns that Negan was allowing the residents to return.
+President Bush said yesterday, we share the goal of the mayor, but we have concerns that Nagan was allowing residents to return.

-The obstacles include the possibility of additional flooding from tropical storm, now Hurricane Arita, uh, and the lack of electricity, drinking water, and sewage facilities.
+The obstacles include the possibility of additional flooding from tropical storm now Hurricane Arita and the lack of electricity, drinking water, and sewage facilities.

-So Negan starts out the day yesterday, say everybody come back in and give zip codes that uh if you live in, you can you can get back into those zip codes.
+So Nagan starts out the day yesterday and says, okay, everybody, come back in and give zip codes that if you live in, you can get back into those zip codes.

-Later in the day, Negan began reassessing the timing of his plan because of he said hurricane Rita, uh Vanden Hoovel, and other external factors.
+Later in the day, Nagan began reassessing the timing of his plan because of, he said, Hurricane Rita, Vandenhoeville, and other external factors.

-But by the end of the day, he reversed himself, agreeing with President Bush and Admiral Allen that it was too soon and too unsafe for residents to return.
+But at the end of the day, he reversed himself, agreeing with President Bush and Admiral Allen that it was too soon and too unsafe for residents to return.

 The discord began August 27th when President Bush asked the governor, Kathleen Blanco, to order an evacuation.